MichaelSchmidle/wappster/README.md

 Further explanation of each environment variable can be found inside the copied ``.env`` file itself.

+### :warning: Important Note

+Wappster’s management interfaces listen on a dedicated port (defined by the variable ``HTTPS_MGMT_PORT``).
+This gives you the option to limit access to wappster and sensible wapps via firewall.
+Please make sure to configure the firewall of your wappster host appropriately to limit their exposure to the public.

 ## Step 4: Launch

 Finally, after saving the ``.env`` file, spin up your instance of wappster with ``docker-compose``, i.e.: